lordruzki/lordruzki-autobiographical-website/README.md

     Instagram
     @churuizramos

-For the Contact button, rather than a link, the button executes a download command for a VCF file storing said contact information.
+For the [Add Contact] button, rather than a link, the button executes a download command for a VCF file storing said contact information.
 Reasearch at: https://stackoverflow.com/questions/8669912/add-a-contact-to-the-mobile-device-address-book-from-an-html-webpage.

 VCF file is labeled [contactDownload.vcf]

+## Notes

+Color scheme used on this page would work well in the rest of the website.
+Link at the bottom will be used to access the main website.

 v0.0.1c Rewrite syntax fix
 ----------------------------------------